friedrich/flight-controller/README.md

 - Connect reset pins of other ICs to the microcontroller.
 - Connect the SX1280 busy pin and multi-purpose digital I/O pins to the microcontroller.
+- Connect one PIO pin of the GNSS receiver to the microcontroller for TX ready notification.
 - Add test points to GND, CS, SDI, SDO, SCK, RESET.
 - Print version number on the PCB.
 - Remove silk screen labels of small compenents.